0x0bloodyknight/kotatogram-desktop/.github/CONTRIBUTING.md

 ## What contributions are accepted

-Before contribute to Kotatogram Desktop, you could try to contribute to Telegram Desktop in following cases:
+Before contribute to Prestongram Desktop, you could try to contribute to Telegram Desktop in following cases:

 * Bug fixes of original Telegram Desktop features
 * Optimization of Telegram Desktop's source code and documentation